-Consistent with other components of the funding formula, in order to provide stability to the sector, underlying data used in the utilization calculation has not been updated for 2022.
-The 2022 utilization component is based on the data and calculation methodology used in 2020 and 2021 and is further outlined below:
+Consistent with other components of the funding formula, in order to provide stability to the sector, underlying data used in the utilization calculation has not been updated for 2023.
+Consistent with prior year, the 2023 utilization component is based on the data and calculation methodology used in 2020, and is further outlined below:

-• The 2020 calculation for the utilization component uses 2018 Financial Statementdata to determine the level of municipal contribution in relation to the municipal minimum cost share requirements.
+• The 2020 calculation for the utilization component uses 2018 Financial Statements data to determine the level of municipal contribution in relation to the municipal minimum cost share requirements.

-In 2022, consistent with 2021 and 2020, the total utilization component funding pool is \$37.2 million.
+In 2023, consistent with 2022, 2021 and 2020, the total utilization component funding pool is \$37.2 million.
 The utilization component depends on the level of all municipal contributions in 2018 financial statements, in conjunction with the change in funding from 2019 to 2020.